-- (1) This section applies in relation to the sale of a lot intended to come into existence as a lot included in a community titles scheme when the scheme is established- - (a) if a contract for the sale of the lot to the person who proposes to buy the lot (the buyer) has not been entered into before the commencement; and - (b) whether or not the person who proposes to sell the lot (the seller) to the buyer has complied with previous section 213 in relation to the sale. - (2) The seller must give the buyer a disclosure statement complying with current section 213 before the buyer enters into a contract to buy the lot.
+- (1) This section applies in relation to the sale of a lot intended to come into existence as a lot included in a community titles scheme when the scheme is established- - (a) if a contract for the sale of the lot to the person who proposes to buy the lot (the buyer) has not been entered into before the commencement; and - (b) whether or not the person who proposes to sell the lot (the seller) to the buyer has complied with previous section 213 in relation to the sale. - (2) The seller must give the buyer a disclosure statement complying with current section 213 before the buyer enters into a contract to buy the lot. - (3) If the seller has, before the commencement, given the buyer a disclosure statement under previous section 213, the seller complies with current section 213 in relation to the buyer if- - (a) the seller gives the buyer a new disclosure statement that complies with current section 213; or current section 213 means section 213 as in force immediately after the commencement.

-- (3) If the seller has, before the commencement, given the buyer a disclosure statement under previous section 213, the seller complies with current section 213 in relation to the buyer if- - (a) the seller gives the buyer a new disclosure statement that complies with current section 213; or - (b) the seller gives the buyer a written notice that states the matters mentioned in current section 213(2)(a). - (4) In this section-
+(b) the seller gives the buyer a written notice that states the matters mentioned in current section 213(2)(a).